 Coming Into Contact With Poison Ivy

-My advice to you is that if you’re ever going to come into contact with poison ivy, do it when you’re young. 🙂 Jack (our four year old) had it four times last year (four!) and it was pretty amazing to see how quickly he recovered from it compared to when an adult gets it.
+My advice to you is that if you’re ever going to come into contact with poison ivy, do it when you’re young. 🙂 Jack (our five year old) had it four times last year (four!) and it was pretty amazing to see how quickly he recovered from it compared to when an adult gets it.
 He picked it up when we weren’t around and the adults that he was with weren’t totally sure what poison ivy looked like.
 It took us awhile to figure out where it was coming from, but we finally got to the bottom of it by the end of the summer.
 Fun story: At one point he had made himself kind of a big hat out of it and said that he was dressing up as a blackberry bush.
 His poor little face was pretty uncomfortable for a week or so after that!
 That’s obviously when we figured out exactly where he picked it up. 🙂

 If you’re older, or if you’ve had poison ivy multiple times in your life, the rash can end up lasting for a few months rather than a few days or weeks.
 That is definitely a recipe for a ruined summer and something you need to avoid if at all possible!

 If you’re looking for some relief from poison ivy, my friend Sarah from The Project Pile has had multiple run-ins with it and shared a super detailed account of all of the different things she tried on it and how well they worked.
 You can read all about it here: Poison Ivy Relief Methods – Tried and Tested.

 I had actually seen these faux plant examples before, but didn’t really feel comfortable identifying poison ivy until I actually saw it growing in the wild for myself.
 It really does look exactly the same though in real life!